-The femme fatale is, according to Elisabeth Bronfen, a ‘fundamentally unstable figure’; she is multiple and unfixed.
+The femme fatale is, according to Elisabeth Bronfen, a ‘fundamentally unstable figure’.
+She is multitudinous and difficult to trace, functional and characteristically recognisable.
 Her nuance is born out of her ambivalent construction and in spite of her definitional contradictions.
-Though she can constitute a projection or a sexual fantasy, aligned to a male hero’s gaze, she manufactures demise, plot inevitability and sustains the noir genre as a landscape of fateful entrapment.
-She is the closest representative of all that is attributed to the loosely defined noir genre; the noir text as ‘replete with ambiguity, subjectivity and unreliability’.
-The femme fatale depends, meta-cinematically, on deception by way of overt constructedness: she, like the male hero but far more obscurely, is quite simply ‘a character in the play they are living’.
-With Phyllis Dietrichson (Double Indemnity) at the epicentre, and Evelyn Cross Mulway (Chinatown) at the neo-noir peripheries, the femme fatale is a representative of ‘a world out of joint’, a world which boils beneath the surface of social realism, one which remains irremovably tethered to a stylised, infected core.
+While she constitutes a projection or a sexual fantasy, as aligned to the male hero’s gaze, she alone manufactures demise, plot inevitability, and sustains the noir genre as the art of fateful entrapment—as the threat of illegibility.
+She is synthetic and eroded; her agency relies upon the ways in which she reveals these attributes and ensnares her victims.
+As Mary Ann Doane observes, the femme fatale is encoded with disparity, existing necessarily in-between ‘seeming and being’.
+With Phyllis Dietrichson (Barbara Stanwyck, Double Indemnity) at the epicentre of this classification, and Evelyn Cross Mulway (Faye Dunaway, Chinatown) at its neo-noir peripheries, this essay aims to investigate the complex archetype of the femme fatale while proposing that her deception is necessary to the architecture of the noir genre, that which swells beneath the surface of social realism yet remains tethered to a stylised, infected core.

-Unlike Phyllis Dietrichson, however, Evelyn is a far more precarious femme fatale, partly due to the context of her crafting; neo-noir as retroactively writing back to film noir in the succeeding decades.
-Whereas Phyllis complexly yet rather vehemently generates her own agency through the disparity of seeming and being, Evelyn’s construction is far more insidious.
-It would be a mistake to recognise her character is wholly emblematic of the femme fatale.
-Though she succumbs to the same fate, and her character rather coolly dips into laconic, stylised noir-isms, she is best read as a victim/hero, or rather, as a tragic symbol of noir violence.
+Unlike Phyllis Dietrichson, however, Evelyn is a far more precarious femme fatale, partly due to the context of her crafting; neo-noir as retroactively writing back to film noir in the succeeding decades, conceptualising the femme fatale amongst an already complex canon of deceitful women.
+Indeed, whereas Phyllis obscurely yet rather vehemently generates her own agency through the disparity of seeming and being, Evelyn’s construction thirty years later is far more insidious.
+It would be a mistake to recognise Evelyn Cross Mulway as wholly emblematic of the femme fatale; though she succumbs to the same fate, and her character rather coolly dips into laconic, stylised noir-isms, she is best read as a victim/hero of the same genre, or rather, as a tragic symbol of noir violence.